molchanov-pavel/molchanov-pavel.github.io/_pages/about.md

 In my works, I use theoretical models to study the impact of trade on firm competition, economies of scale, and gains from trade.
 My emphasis is on the role of variable markups and firm heterogeneity.
 Specifically, in my job market paper, I extend a model of monopolistic competition with non-CES preferences to examine the effect of product market competition on unemployment.

-I am also a Teaching Assistant in microeconomics (baccalauréat level) at Paris-Saclay University for the period of 2020-2022.
+I am also a Teaching Assistant in microeconomics (bachelor level) at Paris-Saclay University for the period of 2020-2022.
 <br/><br/>

 **Main research fields**: International Trade, Labour Economics.\